2016 Normandy church attack: Background

 Mass is scheduled for each weekday at 09:00 at the church; Hamel celebrated that day acting as a substitute for the parish priest.

 Andrea Tornielli, writing for the Vatican Insider, says "this is the first time a priest has died inside a European church".
 The same journal cites other deaths of Catholic priests in the West at the hands of common thieves or anti-religious people, as well as attacks by Islamists in Africa and Asia.

 Sid Ahmed Ghlam, who allegedly planned to attack a Villejuif church in April 2015, was reported to have had a list of churches which included Saint-Étienne-du-Rouvray church.

 Reactions

-French Prime Minister, Manuel Valls, said on Twitter, "the whole of France and all Catholics have been hurt.
+The French Prime Minister, Manuel Valls, said on Twitter, "the whole of France and all Catholics have been hurt.
 We will stand together".

 Vatican spokesman Federico Lombardi said that Pope Francis was being kept up to date with developments and that he felt pain and horror at the "absurd violence".